 These meetings provide the student and parents with an occasion to hear first-hand teachers’ questions, and students are invited to discuss their unique learning style, including strengths and challenges.
 All members present encourage the student to take an active role in defining strategies and goals pertinent to his or her success--academically as much as socially, emotionally, and otherwise.
 SST meetings foster a mature and mutually caring dialogue between parents, students, teachers, deans, and the Bentley School administration.

 As part of the college application process, students take standardized tests, such as the PSAT, SAT and AP, which compose the College Board testing.
 A separate college admissions test is the ACT, which some students elect to take instead of, or in addition to, the SAT.

 Students who have accommodations at Bentley are not automatically approved for accommodations on standardized tests.
 All students must apply for these accommodations, and there are no guarantees that they will receive them.

 For College Board testing (PSAT, SAT, AP), Bentley acts as an intermediary between the family and the College Board by applying on behalf of the student.
 Bentley initiates this process for families in the Spring of each academic year for ninth-grade students and students who were diagnosed with a learning difference during the current school year.

 The ACT has a different process for applying for accommodations.
-For this test, families must download the application and provide the school form to the Learning Support Specialist.
+For this test, families must download the application and return it to the school.
 We need at least a week’s notice to process the form and return it to the student.
 The school form must be included in the registration packet that the family submits for the test.

 Again, please be aware that accommodations are not easily obtained for the ACT.